robertostling/hnmt/README.md

 It is currently rather experimental, but the user interface and setup procedure should be simple enough for people to try out.

+This is version 1.0.0, which will probably not be developed further since some new features break model compatibility.

 ## Features

 * biLSTM encoder which can be either character-based or hybrid word/character